randomwalk94/blogdemo/content/post/golang.md

 </figure>
 <!--more-->

 Of cource, the best resource to learn Go is its own [website](https://golang.org/).
 They also have an interactive Go text editor and compiler at [A Tour of Go](https://tour.golang.org/welcome/1).
-The following code demonstrates Go syntax.
+The following code demonstrates Go's *C*-like syntax.

 {{< codeblock "A simple Go program." "go" "https://tour.golang.org/welcome/4" "sandbox.go" >}}
 package main